Get all the latest data for Cebu

 Finally, please note that we cover the rental yields in Cebu here.

 Sources and methodology: we calculated gross yields using asking rents from Lamudi and Dot Property divided by conservative purchase price estimates for similar units.
 We cross-referenced with Global Property Guide data showing Philippines average yields at 5.57% in Q3 2025.
-Our internal analysis confirms these ranges for well-located Cebu properties.
+Our own internal analysis confirms these ranges for well-located Cebu properties.

 Which Areas in Cebu Are Best for Short-Term Vacation Rentals?